 If you want a promotion or expand your horizons as a nurse, a BSN will open these doors for you.
 A BSN in nursing gives you more autonomy over your career by letting you advance and work where you want to work.
 If you want to work in a hospital setting or as a manager or in a leadership role in sales, analytics, project management and more, then earning your BSN is what you want to do next.

 With the right RN to BSN program, you really can fit classes around your busy life.
 Look for a CCNE-accredited online program.
 Compare tuition costs for solid value, and be sure the format provides the flexibility you need.

 The online course schedule for the RN to BSN program at Nebraska Methodist College is designed to make returning to school as easy as possible for working nurses with busy lives.
-With a computer and an Internet connection, you can do your studies where and when most convenient for you—days, evenings, or weekends.
+With a computer and an Internet connection, you can do your studies where and when it's most convenient for you—days, evenings or weekends.
+Coursework is 100% online.

 If you want to take an even bigger leap to fast forward your nursing career, consider an online RN to MSN program.

 At Nebraska Methodist College, you can choose from three RN to MSN tracks, each with the 5-weeks-on, 1-week-off schedule: